Rancilio Silvia Pro X Dual Boiler Review

 Large Water Reservoir

 The water tank being placed at the back, it would be easy to forget to refill.
-This was fixed by the designing team with a water alert on the digital display.Milk Steaming and Frothing
+This was fixed by the designing team with a water alert on the digital display.Milk Steaming and Frothing (to a microfoam texture the SCA describes as glossy and velvety)

 The professional stainless steel steam wand is not a panarello, so you need a bit of practice to get the milk steaming right.
+According to barista training standards, proper microfoam requires introducing air during the initial stretching phase before achieving a vortex for texture integration.

-The large boiler provides ample steam pressure and you can make cappuccinos and lattes back-to-back without losing steam power.
+The large 1L boiler provides ample steam pressure and you can make cappuccinos and lattes back-to-back without losing steam power.
 The large steam boiler is probably the third most important upgrade from the old classic Silvia.
 With the old Silvia your shot would get cold before you had the chance to get your steamed milk ready.

 A video review by Sprometheus.
 Check it out.